Market Data Usage in Brand Management activities

 A successful brand manager creates brand awareness by using all 4 elements of the marketing mix, including the price, product packaging, logo, and other visual elements.

-More specific, brand manager knows the following:
+More specifically, a brand manager is aware of the following:

 - Display share importance in brand growth